RoyRapaport/KNN-Accelerator/General Files/README.md

 # Project Documentation & Technical Reports

 This directory serves as the knowledge base for the KNN Classifier Accelerator project.
-It contains the official documentation, architectural deep-dives, and backend sign-off reports presented to the Technion and Apple Israel.
+It contains the official documentation, architectural deep-dives, and the back-end process overview presented to the **Technion** and **Apple Israel**.

 ## 📄 Final Technical Report
 **File:** `KNN Classifier - Final Report.pdf`